 It tickles me to have a felt sense of my choices because feeling stuck isn’t something I like at all.
 Having a choice in creating values really opens up possibilities into potential.
 I think when we set goals that align with our values we are able to live more satisfying lives.
 When we set goals that don’t align with our values and fail at them we open a new path to self-loathing and dissatisfaction with our lives.
 No one needs that.

+I have hope – that we will all come through improved and more in tune with our purpose, our goodness, and our beauty.
 I am excited about ringing in 2021 and making some resolutions that I keep.
 If ever there was a time to do it I think it’s now!
+Do you need a life coach?
 Do you need help getting clear with your values?
 How about setting goals and reaching them?
 If so, I’m here to help!
 I wish you success in finding your best self.